wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 What is going on there?

-Everytime we close the modal, it is going one further down the slideshow.
-Everytime that we open it up, we are listening for another click on it already.
+Every time we close the modal, it is going one further down the slideshow.
+Every time that we open it up, we are listening for another click on it already.

 The way we fixed that before is we just removed the event listener when we closed the modal.
-That way we added and removed it everytime that we opened and closed the modal.
+That way we added and removed it every time that we opened and closed the modal.

 However what happens when you use `() => this.showNextImage())` what is highlighted in the image below is that you are creating an anonymous function, and in order to remove an event listener, you have to have reference to that function.